When did CEP start?

 If you have received your renewal notice and decide that you meet the requirements for Inactive Status, you must apply for Inactive Status before your renewal is due.
 This means that you can submit the Inactive Status Form before your renewal is due, or you can submit the paperwork WITH the renewal form.
 Simply checking the "Currently Inactive" box on the renewal form will NOT automatically change you to Inactive Status.

 Please note, if you send in your renewal and then decide to become Inactive, you are still required to complete the CEP requirements for that renewal.
-Also, there are no refunds of any fees paid prior to becoming Inactive.
-This means that if you paid a renewal fee with the $200 professional fee, and then decide to become Inactive, you will not get a refund for the $200 fee.

 Where can I view the CEP rule and get more information?